-The competitive grant program determines funding based upon the extent to which an applicant’s project or program demonstrates the ability to generate jobs and other economic impacts.
-Community need is also a strong factor.
+The competitive grant program determines funding based upon the extent to which an applicant's project or program demonstrates the ability to generate jobs and other economic impacts.
+The community need for job creation and economic opportunity will be a strong factor when considering grant applications.

 All questions should be directed to CommunityRelations@exchange.pge.com.
 Please include “Economic Vitality Grant Program” in the subject line.

-PG&E has provided $25,000 grants to 10 organizations in Northern and Central California that encourage job training and development.
+PG&E provided $20,000 grants to 10 organizations in Northern and Central California that encourage job training and development.

 PG&E Economic Vitality Grant Supports 'Green' Tech/Art Center